 U-M School of Public Health

 U-M Department of Psychiatry

 U-M School of Social Work

-By 2025, the number of people age 65 and older with Alzheimer’s dementia will increase by 35%.
+10% of people age 65 and older have Alzheimer's Dementia.

 32% of people age 85 and older have Alzheimer’s dementia.

 Approximately 40% of family caregivers of people with dementia suffer from depression.